chef/chef-web-docs/chef_master/source/attributes.rst

 -----------------------------------------------------
 .. tag node_attribute_evaluation_order

-The chef-client evaluates attributes in the order defined by the run-list, including any attributes that are in the run-list because of cookbook dependencies.
+The Chef Infra Client evaluates attributes in the order defined by the run-list, including any attributes that are in the run-list because of cookbook dependencies.

 .. end_tag